 These are live feeds from cameras near the pier in Pacifica, CA. The first three cameras are from my system and are being streamed via YouTube.
 These three camera streams have the following features:

-If you prefer a triptych-style display (3 camera views arranged all in a row), there's a different version of this page here: Sharp Park Beach Triptych.
+If you prefer a triptych-style display (3 camera views arranged all in a row), there's two versions you can view:

 There are a few more notes and tips at the bottom of this page.David Chamberlin firstname.lastname@example.org

 You might also be "off live" if you hit pause, or did something to jump back in the stream.
 To tell if you're at the live point, you can look to see if there is a red dot next to "LIVE" in the youtube control area.
 If you hover your mouse over the video, you should see something that looks like this at the bottom: